 Charlie Buck Johnson, Jr., son of the late Charles Buck Johnson and Maggie Lillie Mae Clifford, was born on November 21, 1954 in Northampton County, Virginia.
 He departed this life on April 11, 2019 at Riverside Shore Memorial Hospital in Onancock, Virginia.

-To send flowers in memory of Charlie Buck Johnson Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Charlie Buck Johnson Jr., please visit our Heartfelt Sympathies Store.

 Charlie Buck was educated in the public schools of Northampton County.
 After high school he joined the workforce at Byrd’s Foods in Greenbush, Virginia.
 He later gained employment at Perdue Farms as a Machine Operator and dedicated twenty years until his health began to fail.